 All students (regardless of background, beliefs, sexual orientation, gender, nationality, or culture) will learn in a safe physical and emotional environment, free from bullying and harassment.
-In addition, we pay attention to FPC 2.
-Man is made in the image of God, and we therefore enact this policy in a way that respects and values the individual.

 "A new command I give you: Love one another.
 As I have loved you, so you must love one another.
 By this everyone will know that you are my disciples if you love one another."
 John 13v34-35